udellgroup/oboe/README.md

 In an orchestra, the oboe plays an initial note which the other instruments use to tune to the right frequency before the performance begins; this package, Oboe, can be used to provide an initialization with which to tune the hyperparameters of machine learning algorithms.

 Oboe is a data-driven Python algorithmic system for automated machine learning, and is based on matrix factorization and classical experiment design.
+For a complete description, refer to [our paper](https://arxiv.org/abs/1808.03233).

 This system is still under developement and subjects to change.